aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-xamlflow/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to XAMLFLOW on Android via Java" h2="Convert PS to XAMLFLOW in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert PostScript (PS) files to XAMLFLOW arises when you want to integrate the feature of PS to XAMLFLOW conversion in your mobile apps.
+XAMLFLOW is a markup language used to create documents with a fixed layout, such as PDFs, and is widely used in the mobile app development industry.

+<h2>How Aspose.Total helps for PS to XAMLFLOW Conversion</h2>

+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate the feature of PS to XAMLFLOW conversion in your mobile apps.
+It consists of two APIs, namely Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The first step is to convert the PS file to DOC using Aspose.PDF for Android via Java.
+This API provides a wide range of features for manipulating PDF documents, such as converting PDF to other formats, creating PDF documents from scratch, editing existing PDF documents, and more.

+The second step is to render the DOC file to XAMLFLOW using Aspose.Words for Android Java.
+This API provides a comprehensive set of features for manipulating Word documents, such as creating, editing, and converting Word documents to other formats.
+It also supports rendering Word documents to XAMLFLOW, which makes it ideal for integrating the feature of PS to XAMLFLOW conversion in your mobile apps.

-You can integrate PS to XAMLFLOW conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to XAMLFLOW.
+In conclusion, Aspose.Total for Android Java is an ideal package for integrating the feature of PS to XAMLFLOW conversion in your mobile apps.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java, which can be used to convert PS files to DOC and render DOC to XAMLFLOW, respectively.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}